Amber An: Career

-Amber An entered the showbiz in February 2009 through television program Celebrity Imitated Show: The Largest Political Party, in which she impersonates other celebrities, most prominently singer Kuo Shu-yao.
+An was a model before officially entering the entertainment industry.
+She appeared on the variety show Guess and subsequently signed with a company.
+In February 2009, An became a cast member of the political satire show Celebrity Imitated Show: The Largest Political Party, in which she impersonates other celebrities, most prominently singer Kuo Shu-yao.
 In 2011, An was voted the world's sexiest woman in the Taiwanese version of magazine FHM.

 She released her first album in August 2011.
 Later that year, she signed a NT$1 million ($42,500) contract with Reebok to become the brand's Taiwanese ambassador.
 After a year and half in the making, An released her second album in January 2013.
 In 2014, she was a Taiwan Fund for Children and Families's Child Protection Ambassador.
 Her third album was released in September 2014.
-In it, she tried to focus more on "arts rhythm of the steps of a dance" in order to show a varied aspect of hers in terms of style of music and her appearance.
+In it, she tried to focus more on "arts rhythm of the steps of a dance" to show a varied aspect of hers in terms of style of music and her appearance.